isomerpages/sp-educonference/pages/Announcements.md

 ---
 UPDATED (June 15, 2024):

-Registration for ISATE 2023 is now open!
-Click here to go to the Registration Page now.
+Registration for ISATE 2023 is now open!  <a href="/registration/">Click here to go to the Registration Page now.</a>

 UPDATED (April 17, 2024):